-Bumble Wrap came about because as a family we were looking for ways to reduce our reliance on plastic and in particular cling film.
+How can we reduce the amount of single use plastic we use?
+This is the question that we asked as a family and the answer led to us setting up Bumble Wrap.
 We did a shop at our local supermarket, I would put something in the trolley and my son would take it out because it was packaged in plastic in some way.
 That shop cost me £11.20.
 The cheapest weekly shop ever and as we had very little food for the week I had to re-think how we sourced the foods we like to eat.

 We realised that evening that this was going to be harder than we had thought.